Tax managed strategy 21

 If you’re a Canadian resident but not a U.S. citizen, you may still be subject to U.S. estate tax on your U.S. situs property if the value of your worldwide estate at the time of your death is above a certain threshold.
 U.S. situs property includes, but isn’t limited to, U.S. real estate (e.g., a vacation home in Florida), as well as U.S. securities (e.g., shares of Apple Inc.).
 U.S. securities are considered U.S. situs property regardless of whether they’re held in a Canadian brokerage account, even if they’re held in a registered account such as an RRSP or TFSA.
-However, an investment in shares of a Canadian mutual fund corporation (or an investment in units of a Canadian mutual fund trust) aren’t considered to be U.S. situs property, even where a fund invests in U.S. securities, thereby limiting your potential exposure to U.S. estate tax.
+However, an investment in shares of a Canadian mutual fund corporation (or an investment in units of a Canadian mutual fund trust, exchange-traded fund, or segregated fund contract) aren’t considered to be U.S. situs property, even where a fund invests in U.S. securities, thereby limiting your potential exposure to U.S. estate tax.
 To learn more about U.S. estate tax, read “U.S. estate tax exposure for Canadian residents (who are not U.S. citizens).”

 Non-registered investors who:

-- Want the potential to accelerate their portfolios’ rate of growth by saving taxes
+- want the potential to accelerate their portfolios’ rate of growth by saving taxes

-- Want to actively manage their taxable income in retirement, or for their corporation or trust
+- want to actively manage their taxable income in retirement, or for their corporation or trust

 Talk to your advisor if you’re considering a mutual fund corporation structure to help reduce taxes and find corporate funds that fit your investment objectives and risk tolerance.